carlosjhr64/neuronet/README.md

 ## Backpropagation of Errors

 There's a lot of really complicated math in understanding how neural networks work.
-But if we concentrate on just the part pertinent to the bacpkpropagation code, it's not that bad.
+But if we concentrate on just the part pertinent to the backpropagation code, it's not that bad.
 The trick is to do the analysis in the problem space (otherwise things get real ugly).
 When we train a neuron, we want the neuron's value to match a target as closely as possible.
 The deviation from the target is the error: